JG LAROCHETTE

 From Early Growth to Sustained Impact

-I took the leap of faith and established Mindful Life Project on May 1, 2012, following over a decade of service to South Richmond, CA youth and their families as a coach, award winning teacher, leader, and community advocate.
-As a passionate elementary school teacher, I deeply cared for my students.
-Like many educators, I carried the emotional weight of their trauma and burned out in the Fall of 2011.
-I became overwhelmed by anxiety and depression, I could no longer be fully present for his students.
-Despite months of trying the solutions several doctors prescribed, nothing truly helped—until I discovered mindfulness.
+JG took the leap of faith and established Mindful Life Project on May 1, 2012, following over a decade of service to South Richmond, CA youth and their families as a coach, award winning teacher, leader, and community advocate.
+As a passionate elementary school teacher, he deeply cared for my students.
+Like many educators, he carried the emotional weight of their trauma and burned out in the Fall of 2011. he became overwhelmed by anxiety and depression, he could no longer be fully present for his students.
+Despite months of trying the solutions several doctors prescribed, nothing truly helped—until he discovered mindfulness.
 Committing to daily practice, I experienced firsthand how mindfulness could rewire the brain toward resilience and mental wellness.

 When I returned to the classroom, I introduced mindfulness